-There are many ways to go about implementing a color code program.
-Here are a few examples of good practice examples of color coding:
+There are many ways to go about introducing a color code program (find all the color-coding products at Nelson-Jameson here) in accordance with industry best practices.
+Here are just a few examples of good practice examples of color coding:

 Choose one color for the cleaning equipment and tools that come into contact with food, and a different color for equipment and tools that do not.
 Also, select one particular color for cleaning drains.